John Barton Payne: Personal life

 Payne married Kate Bunker on October 17, 1878.
 She died after a long illness.
 Payne married his second wife, the former Jennie Byrd Bryan (daughter of the late Thomas Barbour Bryan), on May 1, 1913.
 Jennie Payne died in 1919, and he remained a widower in office.

 He died of pneumonia after an operation for appendicitis on January 24, 1935, at the age of 79.
-Two days later, an Associated Press obituary ran in the Chicago Tribune.
+Two days later, on what would have been his 80th birthday, an Associated Press obituary ran in the Chicago Tribune.
 Payne was buried in Oak Hill Cemetery in Washington, D.C., next to his second wife.